gramineproject/graphene/CONTRIBUTING.rst

 #.
 Pass all CI tests
 #.
 Follow project's `style guidelines
    <https://graphene.rtfd.io/en/latest/devel/coding-style.html>`__.
 #.
-Be signed off by the contributor.
+Be signed-off by the contributor.
 #.
 Introduce no new compilation errors or warnings
 #.
 Have all discussions from reviewers resolved
 #.
 Have a clear, concise and grammatically correct comments and commit messages.